If you have questions, please visit our Frequently Asked Questions.

-Selection of blocks, apartments, single, and double rooms will be made in descending priority number order.
-The highest lottery number within each group will represent that group.
+Selection of blocks, apartments, single, and double rooms will be made in selection time order.
+The earliest selection time within each group will represent that group.
 Rooms/apartments will not be reduced in size.

 If you choose to live in multiple occupancy rooms/apartments, you must sign up as a group and fill all beds within the room/apartment at the time of online selection.

-Members of the room/apartment will have the first opportunity to fill vacancies that may occur during the year by pulling in a roommate of choice.
-Single vacancies in blocks will be offered to the block members in priority number order prior to going outside of the block to fill, if a written request is make within 24 hours of the vacancy occurring.
+Members of the room/apartment may have the first opportunity to fill vacancies that may occur during the year by pulling in a roommate of choice.
+Single vacancies in blocks will be offered to the block members in priority number order prior to going outside of the block to fill, if a written request is made within 24 hours of the vacancy occurring.

-You must have all roommate’s pull-in pin and password to secure an apartment, independent block or double room.
+You must have all roommate’s WFU User ID and password to secure an apartment, independent block or double room.

 Have a back-up plan should your first choice (or second or third) not be available when it is your time to choose your room.
-The available room search feature will be deactivated at 4 p.m. on general room selection dates (April 22, 23, 24, 25 & 26).
+(A list of available types of rooms and blocks will be posted daily April 11-15, 2016.)

 Theme Block Housing